-41. The Committee is concerned about reports stating that:

-(a) Sterilizations of women and girls with disabilities without their consent, apparently outside the confines of §§ 253-255 ABGB, have taken place in the State party;
+- 43. The Committee is concerned about reports stating that: - (a) Sterilizations of women and girls with disabilities without their consent, apparently outside the confines of sections 253-255 of the Austrian Civil Code, have taken place in the State party;

-(b) Contraceptives are administered to women and girls with disabilities without their consent or even their knowledge, particularly in institutions.
+(b) Contraceptives are administered to women and girls with disabilities without their consent or even their knowledge, in particular in institutions.

-42. The Committee recommends the State party:
+44. The Committee recommends the State party:

-(a) Strictly enforce the prohibition of sterilization in § 255 ABGB, provide accessible information on sexual self-determination, collect data on performed sterilizations in the State party, disaggregated by sex, gender, age, procedure followed and place of the intervention, and train medical personnel on the requirements of the law;

-(b) Explicitly ban the use of medical measures to inhibit procreation on persons with disabilities without their personal consent, and enforce it.
+- (a) Strictly enforce the prohibition of sterilization as set out in section 255 of the Austrian Civil Code, provide accessible information on sexual self-determination, collect data on sterilizations performed in the State party, disaggregated by sex, gender, age, procedure followed and place of the intervention, and train medical personnel on the requirements of the law; - (b) Implement a ban on the use of contraceptive measures on persons with disabilities without their personal consent, and enforce it.